Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Za- Za- ザーザー

-“Za- Za-” is used to describe the sound of heavy rain.
+“Za- Za-” is what you’d say for the sound of heavy rain.

 Byu- Byu- ビュービュー